Group 1

 Metabolic Effects in Tauopathies

-Understanding the molecular mechanisms underlying brain aging and neurodegenerative diseases remains a major challenge in the context of increasing life expectancy.
+Understanding the molecular mechanisms of brain aging and neurodegenerative diseases remains a major challenge in the context of increasing life expectancy.
 The balance between healthy aging and pathological aging depends on multiple factors, and the early stages of this imbalance are key to understanding the molecular basis of neurodegenerative diseases, such as Alzheimer’s or Parkinson’s, in order to develop new diagnostics and treatments.

 The team's strategy is to:

-(2) Identify potential biomarkers to address the pathological heterogeneity of neurodegenerative diseases by focusing on the Reg-1α protein, using a multidisciplinary approach ranging from cellular studies to in vivo models (zebrafish, rodents, non-human primates).
+(2) Identify potential biomarkers to target the pathological heterogeneity of neurodegenerative diseases by focusing on the Reg-1α protein, using a multidisciplinary approach ranging from cellular studies to in vivo models (zebrafish, rodents, non-human primates).
 Reg-1α is an inflammatory protein found both aggregated in the brains of patients with Alzheimer’s disease and capable of stimulating the hyperphosphorylation of the Tau protein in models of tauopathies.
-Currently, we are dissecting the molecular mechanisms linking Reg-1α to the characteristic lesions of tauopathies, with a particular focus on the impact of metabolic or inflammatory risk factors in this interaction.
+Currently, we are investigating the molecular mechanisms linking Reg-1α to the characteristic lesions of tauopathies, with a particular focus on the impact of metabolic or inflammatory risk factors in this interaction.